On Political Education

 On September 1st, a strategic meeting was held by a coalition of organizations (El Futuro es Nuestro, NCEJN, USSW and FAN) to discuss the deaths of farmworkers due to labor injustices and exacerbated by the climate crisis.

-I am particularly glad that there was a genuine attempt to link all these 3 sometimes, seen as isolated issues, how they impact each other and how we need to continue to expose these intersections.
+I am particularly glad that there was a genuine attempt to link all these 3, sometimes seen as isolated issues, how they impact each other and how we need to continue to expose these intersections.
 In many instances, it is not a matter of “organizing” but more a need to overcome contradictions that arise from “siloing” these struggles and knowing that people working in different industries and facing different injustices share the same enemy.

 The corollary is a need to build on this united front on a regular basis.
 The embers of resistance must not be allowed to die down.